olin/focstest/README.md

 ```
 focstest homework2.ml --url http://rpucella.net/courses/focs-fa19/homeworks/homework2.html
 ```
-The html files are _cached locally_ to reduce the number of network requests.
-If the website has been updated with corrections or additions and you want to refresh `focstest`'s copy, use the `--update-cache` flag:
+The html files are _cached locally_ for 30 minutes to reduce the number of network requests.
+If the website has been updated with corrections or additions and you want to refresh `focstest`'s copy, use the `--ignore-cache` flag:
 ```
-focstest homework2.ml --update-cache
+focstest homework2.ml --ignore-cache
 ```

 `focstest` uses a standard python-powered command-line interface.
 You can always